gurhub/surmagic/README.md

 If you're using the Cocoapods you need to copy all the other settings under your scheme.
 That's why we will duplicate our scheme instead of creating a new one.

 Duplicate your scheme under Product → Scheme → Manage Schemes... menu.
-Make sure that the shared box is selected.
+Make sure that the **shared box is selected**.

-Edit your schema name like below, we will use this naming convention in our script file:
+Edit your scheme name like line below:

 ```
 YourProjectName-Universal
 ```

+* ⚠️ we will use this naming convention in our script file.

 ## Run Script Action